-If you need a probate lawyer in Calgary, Bill Ranson Q.C. has over 30 years of experience and he can help you.
+If you need a probate lawyer in Calgary, this Calgary Wills and Estates Lawyer has over 30 years of experience and he can help you.
 The purpose of probate applications are to confirm the last will of a deceased person, to establish that the deceased did not have any other, more recent wills and to legally appoint an executor of the estate.
 Such applications are made according to law.
-If you need a probate lawyer, the best thing you can do is call Bill Ranson.

 What Is A Probate Application?

 Probate applications are almost always made by probate lawyers.
 A probate application is a special court application.
 The application is made to a court known as the Surrogate Court which is a part of the Court of Queen’s Bench of Alberta.
 The applications are made on the forms prescribed in the Surrogate Rules and are rather complicated.

 Typically, probate applications are paperwork only and in most cases no people and no lawyers are actually required to go to court.
 The paperwork gets submitted and reviewed by a Justice (Judge) of the Surrogate Court and if everything is in order, a “grant of probate” will be signed by the Court.
 The person appointed as executor then becomes the official executor.

 What Happens After Probate Is Granted?